 Once you arrive to the capital of Catalonia CISabroad staff will meet you at the airport and help get you to your apartment or homestay.
 Upon arrival you’ll take part in the CISabroad Logistical, Cultural and Academic Orientation with other students and interns on the program.
 The onsite staff will introduce you to this dynamic and cosmopolitan city that you will call home, giving you tips on to how to be safe and healthy as well as how to make the most of your time in vibrant Barcelona.

 After our fun, interactive orientation sessions, we’ll have a welcome lunch in a traditional restaurant, giving you your first culinary experiences in the new city by trying the staple, “pan con tomate,” along with other delicious Mediterranean food!

 As the program draws to a close, we will be sure you go home with the tools you need to make the most of your experience.
 In our re-entry workshop you’ll learn how to cope with cultural differences you’ll experience as you go home, how to put your abroad experience on your resume and in job interviews as well as how you can keep traveling in the future.
 We’ll end the trip with a farewell meal with all your new CISabroad “amigos” and the staff, for a chance to say “hasta luego” to your new city!

-You can choose to live either in a shared apartment or in a homestay during the Barcelona Semester program.
+You can choose to live either in a shared apartment or in a homestay during the Intensive Internship Experience program.